mauriba/init.lua/README.md

 So I ended up trying neovim: a simple, efficient, moddable text editor that the twitch streamer is using.
 Shoutout to @ThePrimeagen!

-Here are the reasons why I get into neovim:
+Here are the reasons why I start using neovim:
 - by configuring neovim, I learn about the underlying tools and pieces used by modern IDEs and VSCode
 - neovim features a huge set of keybinds and uses a "keyboard first" approach